DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 It might take a second to get connected.
 And your laptop might complain that there's no internet access.
 This is by design.
 We are creating an isolated network.

-Once connected, get the IP address assigned to your Chromebook or laptop.
+Once connected, the next task is to get the IP address assigned to your Chromebook or laptop.
 On Windows, it looks similar to this:

 ```
 PS > ipconfig | findstr "IPv4"